coleifer/scout/docs/installation.rst

 If you installed Scout using ``pip`` then the dependencies will have automatically been installed for you.
 Otherwise be sure to install ``flask`` and ``peewee``.

 Scout also depends on SQLite and the SQLite full-text search extension.
 SQLite is installed by default on most operating systems, and is generally compiled with FTS, so typically no additional installation is necessary.

+If you wish, you can also run Scout using the `gevent <http://www.gevent.org/>`_ WSGI server.
+This process is described in the :ref:`hacks` document.

 Running tests
 -------------